nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 th/johndoe123 e/johndoe@example.com` Edits the telegram handle and email address of the 1st contact to be `johndoe123` and `johndoe@example.com` respectively.
 *  `edit 2 r/Admin r/President` Edits the roles of the 2nd contact to be Admin and President, this removes all existing roles user has.

+Do note that the `edit` command will fail if you enter a duplicate field as seen below under [invalid contacts](#what-is-considered-as-invalid-contacts)

 ### Locating contacts by name : `find`

 Finds contacts whose details matches all given fields.